logv/sybil/README.md

-PCS is a write once analytics backend designed for fast ad-hoc analysis of heterogenous data.
+PCS is a set of command line programs that encapsulate a write once analytics db.
+PCS is designed for fast ad-hoc analysis of heterogenous data.

 what pcs does
 -------------

-PCS ingests records containing strings and integers and save large blocks of these records (65Kish) into column based files - 1 file per column per block.
+PCS reads records containing strings, integers and sets off stdin; PCS then collates and writes the records into large blocks (aka Vectors) organized by column into files on disk.

-This allows for partial loading and analysis of data off disk, as well as fast aggregation operations of many records at a time.
+Organization by column allows for only loading columns necessary when running queries, as well as per column compression optimizations.
+If your data never needs to be updated (it's event data or log store, for example) - a column store can save space over traditional data stores

 more info on column stores: http://db.csail.mit.edu/pubs/abadi-column-stores.pdf

 running
 -------